-IMPORTANT NOTE: This project currently has no funding and it is kept on the free time of its coordinators.
-Thus, replies to data requests may be delayed and priority is given to projects that can improve the quality of the database.
+IMPORTANT NOTE: This project is no longer funded and it is kept on the free time of its coordinators.
+Thus, replies to data requests may be delayed.
+Priority to data access will be given to projects or proposals that can improve the quality of the database.